 NJ does not conform to the federal QBI deduction (N.J.S.A.
 54A:1-1 et seq.).
 Your full business income is subject to NJ GIT regardless of entity type, with no 20% reduction.
 This NJ non-conformity reduces the QBI "penalty" of S-Corp election for NJ taxpayers compared to states that follow federal QBI rules.

 New Jersey's Business Alternative Income Tax (BAIT, P.L.
 2020, c.
 116, amended by P.L.
 2021, c.
 419) lets qualifying pass-through entities pay NJ income tax at the entity level.
 The owner receives a dollar-for-dollar refundable credit on their NJ-1040.
-The entity-level payment is deductible on the federal return as a state tax expense, per IRS Notice 2020-75, bypassing the $40,400 individual SALT cap.
+The entity-level payment is deductible on the federal return as a state tax expense, per IRS Notice 2020-75, bypassing the $40,400 individual SALT cap for 2026.

 BAIT is available only to S-Corps, partnerships, and multi-member LLCs.
 Single-member LLCs and sole proprietorships cannot elect BAIT.
 This makes BAIT an exclusive S-Corp benefit in single-owner scenarios.